 “It is just so impressive what we have managed to do out here,” says Halvor Hoen Hersleth, as the wind almost blows him over.

-The young engineer is standing on the coast in north-east Scotland, outside the town of Peterhead.
-The world's first floating windmill park, Hywind Scotland, is located 25 kilometres away, out in the North Sea, and comprises five huge wind turbines with enormous potential.
+He’s standing on the coast in north-east Scotland, outside the town of Peterhead.
+The world's first floating windmill park, Hywind Scotland, is located 25 kilometres away, out in the North Sea, and consists of five huge wind turbines with enormous potential.
 It has been fully operational since October last year and now generates power for 20,000 households.